 - An appropriate dose of an over-the-counter pain relief medication will ease your discomfort.

-- Applying alternating warm and cold compresses to the jaws will serve the dual purposes of relieving pain and relaxing the muscles.
+- Applying alternating warm and cold compresses to the jaws will serve the dual purpose of relieving pain and relaxing the muscles.

 - Restricting your food intake to softer, easier to chew foods such as well cooked fruits and vegetables, pasta, rice, smoothies, or ground meats will ease the stress placed on the TMJs.